 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
-These procedures included testing the effectiveness of controls relating to management's goodwill impairment assessments, including controls over the valuation of certain reporting units.
-These procedures also included, among others, testing management's process for developing the fair value of certain reporting units; evaluating the appropriateness of the discounted cash flow models; testing the completeness and accuracy of underlying data used in the discounted cash flow models; and evaluating the reasonableness of significant assumptions used by management related to the discount rates, revenue growth rates, perpetual revenue growth rates, and operating margin percentages.
-Evaluating management's assumptions related to revenue growth rates, perpetual revenue growth rates, and operating margin percentages involved evaluating whether the assumptions used by management were reasonable considering (i) the current and past performance of the reporting units; (ii) the consistency with external market and industry data; and (iii) whether these assumptions were consistent with evidence obtained in other areas of the audit.
-Professionals with specialized skill and knowledge were used to assist in the evaluation of the appropriateness of the Company's discounted cash flow models and the reasonableness of the assumptions related to the discount rates and perpetual revenue growth rates.
+These procedures included testing the effectiveness of controls relating to management's goodwill impairment assessments, including controls over the valuation of the Company's reporting units.
+These procedures also included, among others, testing management's process for developing the fair value estimates of certain of the Company's reporting units; evaluating the appropriateness of the discounted cash flow models; testing the completeness and accuracy of underlying data used in the discounted cash flow models; and evaluating the reasonableness of significant assumptions used by management related to the discount rates, perpetual revenue growth rates, operating margin percentages, and net working capital changes.
+Evaluating management's assumptions related to revenue growth rates, operating margin percentages, and net working capital changes.
+Evaluating whether the assumptions used by management were reasonable considering (i) the current and past performance of the reporting units; (ii) the consistency with external market and industry data; and (iii) whether these assumptions were consistent with evidence obtained in other areas of the audit.
+Professionals with specialized skill and knowledge were used to assist in evaluating (i) the appropriateness of the Company's discounted cash flow models and (ii) the reasonableness of the assumptions related to the discount rates, perpetual revenue growth rates, perpetual revenue growth assumptions used by management were reasonable considering (i) the appropriateness of the company's discounted cash flow models and (ii) the reasonableness of the assumptions related to the discount rates, perpetual revenue growth rates, perpetual revenue growth rates, perpetual revenue growth assumptions assumptions were consistent with evidence obtained in other areas of the audit.
+Professionals with specialized sk